Oil (petroleum) Basics

 The continental shelf drops off at the continental slope, ending in abyssal plains that are 2 miles to 3 miles (3 kilometers to 5 kilometers) below sea level.
 Many of the plains are flat, while others have jagged mountain ridges, deep canyons, and valleys.
 The tops of some of these mountain ridges form islands where they extend above the water.

 Several federal government agencies manage the natural resources in the EEZ.
 The U.S. Department of the Interior's Bureau of Ocean Energy Management and Bureau of Safety and Environmental Enforcement manage the development of offshore energy resources by private companies that lease areas for energy development from the federal government.
 These companies pay royalties to the government on the energy resources they produce from the leased areas in the ocean.
 Most states control the 3-mile area that extends off of their coasts, but Florida, Texas, and some other states control the waters for as much as 9 to 12 miles off of their coasts.

 Most of the energy the United States gets from the ocean is oil and natural gas from wells drilled on the ocean floor.
 Other energy sources are under development offshore.
 An offshore wind energy project is underway off the coast of Rhode Island and other wind energy projects are under consideration in several other areas off the Atlantic coast.
 Wave energy, tidal energy, ocean thermal energy conversion, and methane hydrates are other energy sources currently under development or exploration.

 What Fuels Are Made From Crude Oil?

 What is a refinery?

 Petroleum refineries convert crude oil and other liquids into many petroleum products that people use every day.
 Most refineries focus on producing transportation fuels.
-On average, U.S. refineries produce about 19 gallons of motor gasoline, 12 gallons of ultra-low sulfur distillate fuel, most of which is sold as diesel fuel, and 4 gallons of jet fuel from a 42 gallon barrel of crude oil.
+On average, U.S. refineries produce, from a 42-gallon barrel of crude oil, about 20 to 19 gallons of motor gasoline, 12 gallons of distillate fuel distillate fuel, most of which is sold as diesel fuel, and 4 gallons of jet fuel.
 More than a dozen other petroleum products are also produced in refineries.
-Petroleum refineries also produce liquids that are used by the petrochemical industry to make a variety of chemicals and plastics.
+Petroleum refineries produce liquids the petrochemical industry uses to make a variety of chemicals and plastics.